TSE:CG

 Centerra Gold Inc is a Canadian stock, trading under the symbol CG.TO (previously CG-T on Stockchase) on the Toronto Stock Exchange (CG-CT).
 It is usually referred to as TSX:CG or CG.TO

-Centerra Gold Inc was recommended as a Top Pick by Rick Rule on 2014-03-03.
+Centerra Gold Inc was recommended as a Top Pick by Bruce Campbell (2) on 2026-01-14.
 Read the latest stock experts ratings for Centerra Gold Inc.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for Centerra Gold Inc.